zzzprojects/learn-orm/tutorials/codingseb-expression-evaluator/supported-operators.md

 ### Others

-So far we have examined arithmetic, logical, and bitwise operators, the operator for concatenating strings, and type conversion operators, etc. Besides them, in C # there are several other operators worth mentioning.
+So far, we have examined arithmetic, logical, and bitwise operators, the operator for concatenating strings, type conversion operators, etc. Besides them, in C # there are several other operators worth mentioning.

 | Operator         | Description                                                    |
 |:-----------------|:---------------------------------------------------------------|